ndaneil/matterdoor/README.md

 };
 ```

 The I2S device is configured with the default pinout.
-From the four poins, `I2S_SDOUT` is the important one which is the data output.
-Controlling WS2812b LEDs is done over a single wire, which means that the timing of the signals is crucial.
-With the I2S interface, a fixed clock frequency is provided and then the output bits are set in a way to 'emulate' as if the pin was set at the required interval to the correct logic level by the bits output at the pin.
-Then, we need to add the `led_strip` to the devicetree.
+From the four pins, `I2S_SDOUT` is the important one, which is the data output.
+Controlling WS2812B LEDs is achieved over a single wire, which means that the timing of the signals is crucial.
+With the I2S interface, a fixed clock frequency is provided and then the output bits are set in a way to 'emulate' as if the pin was set at the required interval to the correct logic level by the bits output to the `I2S_SDOUT` pin.

+The `led_strip` needs to be added to the devicetree.
 Here, the important parameters are the `reset-delay` and the `chain-length`.
-A major difference between the WS2812 and WS2812b(more common) LEDs is that the latter require at least a 500us reset time.
+A major difference between the WS2812 and WS2812B(more common) LEDs is that the latter require at least a 500us reset time.
 Though it may work with less time, it is better to follow the specification.
-The `chain-length` should be set to the length of the LED chain.
+The `chain-length` should be set to the length of the LED strip.
 In our case, that is $5 \cdot 12 = 60$.
-A WS2812b LED at full brightness can consume 60mA, which would result in a 3.6A current draw if all LEDs would be turned to full brighness.
+A WS2812B LED at full brightness can consume 60mA, which would result in a 3.6A current draw if all LEDs would be turned to full brightness.
 I could not find what is the maximal current output the nRF7002DK can output at the 5V pin, but since the USB 2.0 specification has a 500mA limit (though it is usually possible to draw up to 2A), I soldered an external connector to be able to power the device from a separate 5V source.
 Additionally, when designing the animations on the display, an important consideration was this limit not to overload the voltage supply of the board.

 In addition to configuring the drivers, the following config parameters are also needed: